Speicher210/estimote-api/README.md

 ## Security

-If you discover any security related issues, please email sinstead of using the issue tracker.
+If you discover any security related issues, please email instead of using the issue tracker.

 ## Credits